 Figure 82

-A Browse button will be enabled in the upper right hand corner of the screen: See Figure 82.
+A Browse button will be enabled in the upper right-hand corner of the screen:

 You can now click the Browse button and point to the directory where your profiles are.
 Keep in mind that you want to direct it to the root directory of the main “Profiles” folder.